Important Note: Applications are ONLY accepted through the official Request for Applications (RFA) posting on eVA. Create an account today.

 - Trainer wage/salary costs

-- Training-related tools or equipment used for instruction
+- Training-related materials or supplies used for instruction, not for personal use

 All costs must be approved in advance and meet federal and state allowability and procurement standards.